jju/stubbl/matches/gcxi-05-owgh.md

 Pick: Wyrms

-The opening rock salvo took [[Florinda]] out of the opening drive which could have knocked the Hounds' [[ziba]]-focused offense for a loop right off the hop, as Florinda usually is in charge of clearing Ziba a path, but they got through anyway.
+The opening rock salvo took [[florinda]] out of the opening drive which could have knocked the Hounds' [[ziba]]-focused offense for a loop right off the hop, as Florinda usually is in charge of clearing Ziba a path, but they got through anyway.
 Later in the first half Ziba fumbled a pass which meant they didn't end the first with a lead.
 Then Oxana fumbled the pickup in the dying moments so they couldn't tie it up.
 What a disappointment for the Hounds.

 > Weather: Nice
 > Toss: GH-Receive